Zinbo/software-dev-repository/content/posts/Architecture/index.md

 One aspect is the complexity of the requests that the application receives.
 For example, one request could require just one simple query to a database.
 It could also need a few heavier queries to be run and some CPU-intensive computations to be performed by the application.

 Another aspect could be the technologies used to implement the application.
 Some solutions are better at concurrency and use less memory than others.
 In a situation like this one you should have some common knowledge about what kind of load can be handled by a single machine for sure and what is load that definitely needs more computing power.
-To build that it would help to spend some time reading about different real-life examples.
-Some people also compare the throughput they have achieved in different setups using different web frameworks, hosting services and so on.
-Any information like that could help you build better instincts about this matter.
-Finally, your personal work experience is always the best way to learn about these things.

-When the expected load seems nontrivially high you can always consider scaling up or out.
-Scaling up would be an approach in which you decide to get a beefier and more expensive server, which is capable of handling the expected load.
-This approach has a natural limit for its scalability because after a given point the hardware of one machine just isn’t capable of handling all the requests.
-In some cases doing that makes sense.

-Scaling out would involve designing your architecture in a way that spreads the computations over a number of machines and distributes the load across them.
-This approach is better at scaling if your load grows significantly.
-However, it involves some other complications.

 One more advantage of using more than one server for your application is the resilience that you add to your whole system.
 If you only have one machine and it goes down your whole application is down.
 However, if there are 10 servers handling requests and one or two go down the others will be able to handle at least part of the load if not all of it.

 In our particular problem we would definitely suggest using a load balancer, which handles initial traffic and sends requests to a set of servers running one or more instances of the application.

 One argument is the resilience that we gain as mentioned above.
-Another one is that our application doesn’t seem to have any special requirements in terms of very high memory or CPU usage.
+Another one is that our application doesn't seem to have any special requirements in terms of very high memory or CPU usage.
 All requests should be serviceable with code that runs on regular commodity machines.
 Using many such machines in parallel should give us the flexibility to scale out a lot.

 How many servers we should have is something that can probably be determined experimentally with time.
 Also, if we set things up properly it should be fairly easy to add new servers if that is needed.

 Behind the load balancer we will be running a set of servers that are running our application and are capable of handling the different requests that arrive.

 The application logic itself will most likely be implemented using some web framework, which in general allows us to write apps handling HTTP requests, talking to a database and rendering the appropriate HTML pages requested by the user.
 The details of which technology will be used are most likely not going to be important for this type of interview question.
 Nevertheless, it’s strongly advised that you get a good understanding of the different types of modern web frameworks and how they work.
-This book does not cover such material but some things to look at are Node.js, Ruby on Rails, Angular.js, Ember.js.
-React.js, etc. This does not mean that you need to get down to learning these in detail but rather to take a look at the existing ecosystem of technologies, how they interact with each other and what are the pros and cons.

 Now we have a load balancer and a set of application servers running behind it.
 The load balancer routes requests to the servers using some predefined logic and the application servers are able to understand the requests and return the proper data back to the user’s browser.
 There is one more major component for our high-level architecture to be complete - the storage.